Council for the National Interest

-The Council for the National Interest (CNI) is a 501(c)(4) non-profit, non-partisan anti-war advocacy group focused on transparency and accountability about the relationship of Israel and the United States and the impact their alliance has for other nations and individuals in other Middle East countries.
-Based in the United States and most active during the 2000s decade, the Council has highlighted Israel's disposition towards its neighbors, and how Middle Eastern nations, Palestinian rights and other aspects of Middle East life & relations are impacted by the Israel's policies and its financial, trade, and military relationships with the US.
+The Council for the National Interest (CNI) is a 501(c)(4) non-profit, non-partisan anti-war advocacy group focused on transparency about the relationship between Israel and the United States and accountability for the impact their alliance has for other nations and individuals in other countries, especially those in the Middle East.
+Based in the United States and most active during the 2000s decade, the Council has highlighted Israel's disposition towards its neighbors, Palestinian rights, and other aspects of Middle East life and relations are impacted by the Israel's policies and its financial, trade, and military relationships with the US.
 They have focused on popular sentiment and perceptions in the US and the between the two countries.
 They highlight how these policies have impacted the fate of Palestine and, treatment of Muslims within the US since the 1990s.

 Personnel and formation

 The CNI is aligned with The Council for the National Interest Foundation ("CNIF"), an independent 501(c)(3) nonprofit organization.
 CNI was founded in 1989 by former Congressmen Paul Findley (R-Ill.) and Pete McCloskey (R-Calif.).
 Its first executive director was ten-term congressman John B. Anderson (R-Ill.), who ran as an Independent candidate in the 1980 presidential election.

 Other officials involved with CNI over the years include long-time president Eugene Bird, a retired career foreign service officer; Edward Peck, former Chief of Mission to Iraq deputy director of the White House Task Force on Terrorism in the Reagan Administration.; former United States Senator James Abourezk; former CNI Vice-chair David Newton, a former United States Ambassador to Iraq and Yemen, and Richard H. Curtiss, former chief inspector of the United States Information Agency.

 Ambassador (ret.)
 Robert V. Keeley is CNI's chair and Alison Weir is the organization's president.
 Former Central Intelligence Agency officer Philip Giraldi is its executive director.
 Giraldi has stated that CNI has 12,000 members.

 CNI was a member of the US Campaign for Palestinian Rights until 2017, when it was removed for violating the campaign's policy on antisemitism, due to Giraldi's expression of antisemitism in an article for the Unz Review.